elves/elvish/website/ref/builtin.md

 interface or implementation, and in the worst case will make Elvish crash.
 (Before 1.0, all features are subject to change, but those ones are sure to be changed.)

-Those functions and variables are documented near the end of the respective sections.
-Their known problem is also discussed.